Text-to-Text Multi-view Learning for Passage Re-ranking: Abstract

 \section{Abstract}

 Recently, much progress in natural language processing has been driven by deep contextualized representations pretrained on large corpora.
 Typically, the fine-tuning on these pretrained models for a specific downstream task is based on \textit{single-view} learning, which is however inadequate as a sentence can be interpreted differently from different perspectives.
 Therefore, in this work, we propose a text-to-text \textit{multi-view} learning framework by incorporating an additional view---the text generation view---into a typical single-view passage ranking model.
 Empirically, the proposed approach is of help to the ranking performance compared to its single-view counterpart.
-Ablation studies are also reported in the paper.
+Component analysis is also reported in the paper.